Skip to content

 POST /v1/tail_sampling_v2

-• then returns 412 Precondition Failed
+• Then return 412 Precondition Failed

 Current behavior:

-• the pending cache is in memory
+• pending cache is an in-memory cache

-• the client should continue sending /v1/tail_sampling_config
+• The client only needs to continue sending /v1/tail_sampling_config

-• if the pending cache is full, Dataway returns 503
+• If the pending cache is full, Dataway returns 503

-Built-in Sampling Metrics
+Tail Sampling Built-in Metrics

 tracing